 Summer Dates and Itinerary (Tentative)

-*Since this program ends early August, students may choose to either return home afterward or stay in Europe for independent travel.
+*Since this program ends by August, students may choose to either return home afterward or stay in Europe for independent travel.
 This gives students nearly 5 weeks of summer vacation before the start of fall term.

 |Program Start Date

 : Accelerated 5-week session classes meet Mondays – Thursdays leaving long weekends for individual travel and group excursions.
 During the week, there will be planned group activities and excursions.